cotoami/cotoami/README.md

 Cotoami project also runs a fully-managed official server.
 You can get an account of it by becoming a patron at https://www.patreon.com/cotoami

-If you are interested in using it or supporting the project, please consider becoming a patron.
+If you are interested in using it or supporting the project, please consider becoming a patron 😉

 ## Deploy to Heroku